24f3003262/Blog_App/README.md

 # Blog App using Django

-Check it out here : https://blog-app-1nb1.onrender.com
+Check it out here : https://blog-app-1nb1.onrender.com (Deployed in render)

 ## Mostly made using the Django base templates and functionalities